Skip to main content

 Eye drops

-Before using antazoline and xylometazoline eye drops
+The most common side effects of antazoline and xylometazoline eye drops are:

 To make sure this is the right treatment for you, before you start using the eye drops it is important that your doctor or pharmacist knows: